wapicom/API/README.md

 ## Order to Inpost

-To indicate that the order should be delivered by DPD carrier, the fields in the request should be specified as follows:
+To indicate that the order should be delivered by DPD carrier from Inpost warehouse, the fields in the request should be specified as follows:
 ```
 {
 ....